 Tennessee holds a special place in passing the 19th Amendment into law, extending voting rights to women.
 We were the final state needed for ratification, and our legislators came through with a two-vote victory margin.
-We plan to celebrate the amendment’s 100th anniversary in 2020 with this special monument to make Clarksville a stop along the state’s Woman Suffrage Heritage Trail stretching from Chattanooga to Memphis.
+We celebrated the amendment’s 100th anniversary in 2020 with this special monument to make Clarksville a stop along the state’s Woman Suffrage Heritage Trail stretching from Chattanooga to Memphis.

 In the winter of 2018, the Customs House Museum and Cultural Center in Clarksville hosted an exhibit, The Nature of Things: Alison & Frank Lyne, featuring artwork inspired by the women’s suffrage movement.